diego0020/braviz-app/sphinx_doc/source/graphical/subject_overview.rst

 .. hint::
     The control panel, context panel, and the subject widget can be hidden in order to provide more room for the 3d view.
-Move the mouse to the border between these widgets and the 3d view until you get an a cursor with two arrows, then click and drag to hide (or enlarge) these panels.
+Move the mouse to their border until you get a cursor with two arrows, then click and drag to hide (or enlarge) these panels.

 Changing subjects